St John's Centre

 During this Nursing diploma, you'll be assessed through a variety of methods to help develop your knowledge and skills and to prepare you for university.
 This will include tutorials, practical laboratory sessions, presentations, discussion forums, assignments, and some exams.

 You could choose to stay with us at The Manchester College and complete a degree-level programme in Applied Psychology, Applied Biology, Health Care Studies or Social Care Professions.
-Whatever you choose, you’ll continue to develop your knowledge for a rewarding career in the medical science sector, whether that’s as a nurse or a department practitioner.
+Or progress on to degree-level study with our higher education partner, UCEN Manchester.
+Students progressing from The Manchester College will receive a cash award through the Achievers Scholarship.
+Whatever you choose, you'll continue to develop your knowledge for a rewarding career in the medical science sector, whether that's as a nurse or a department practitioner.

 Whichever direction you choose to follow, you'll be on a journey to a great career in a nursing related profession, whether you'd like to be a nurse in a hospital or care home, or a specialist health practitioner.